Is Britain really one of the best places in the world to start a business? And how many startups are there in a given year here?

 Again, there’s no simple success statistics for start ups because metrics and defining success is so complicated.
 But here are some fairly alarming statistics:

-- 57.6% of businesses started in 2013 were gone by 2018.
-In other words, fewer than half of UK start ups make it beyond 5 years (source)
+- 61.6% of businesses started in 2016-17 were gone by the end of March 2021.
+In other words, just over a third of UK start ups make it beyond 5 years (source)

 But let’s not be all doom and gloomy.
 You may well not consider a business even close to being a start up by year 5.
 So what about that all important first year?

-- 89% of start ups founded in 2017 survived the first year (source)
+- At least 92% of start ups founded since 2016 have survived their first year (source)

 That’s something to shout about, right?
 Here are some viewpoints from myself and a good friend Hana Bednarova on that important first year in a start up.